 The Master said, “The superior man wishes to be slow in his speech and earnest in his conduct.”

 The distinguished Tian Qing, my favoured calligrapher-by-appointment—see here for the sign that he wrote for Li Manshan’s latrine)—has kindly written the maxim for me in lishu script.
 For Shan Fuyi’s scroll with the ingenious poem that Gaoluo villagers wrote for me, click here.

-The 訥 there (“slow”) has also been rendered as “hesitant”.
+The 訥 there (“slow”) has also been rendered as “hesitant” (for an allusion to the dictum in the name of a fine scholar of Tang culture, click here).
 Of course, unlike Moses, there’s no suggestion that Confucius was himself a stammerer.
 In his calligraphy Tian Qing has dispensed with the “wishes” character, since as he observes wryly, I’ve already attained the “slow in speech”… But rather than advocating a speech impediment, Confucius’s bon mot may serve for the afflicted as a reminder of slowed speech, or even deliberate stammering, as therapy—perhaps with Robert Peston as model, rather than Gepopo.

 There’s some data on stammering worldwide, but historically, I wonder how common it was in ancient China.
 Perhaps further broken down by age and sex, as Keith Richards might have called his autobiography.

 There’s a related, more expansive passage in Analects §1.14: